Joan Capri

 Joan Capri (Barcelona, July 10, 1917 - Barcelona, February 4, 2000) was a Catalan actor, humorist, and monologuist.
 His real name was Joan Camprubí i Alemany.
 His participation in plays and monologues made him an emblem of Catalan humor in the 20th century.
 With a kindly but incisive irony, he became a caricature of the average urban Catalan that made several generations laugh.

+Capri's discs, with his recorded monologues, became very popular in Catalonia, even surpassing the Beatles sales in 1964.